olewsaa/Yacht-computer/IoToB/Seatalk/README.md

 would set up D5 (GPIO 14) as the receive pin and D6 (GPIO 12) as the transmit pin.

 The repo for the 9 bit library is found here: https://github.com/ionini/espsoftwareserial

+Some adaptation are neeed, and information about this is found in other files within this directory.
+In addtion a working copy of the SoftwareSerial 9bit files.